Louis Armstrong New Orleans International Airport: Ground transportation

-The terminal is served by Interstate 10 at exit 221.
-Bus service between the airport and downtown New Orleans is provided by New Orleans Regional Transit Authority Airport Express Route 202 and Jefferson Transit bus E-2., which boards from the third floor entrance.
-Airport Shuttle has services to most hotels and hostels in the Central Business District of New Orleans for $22 per person (one-way) and $44 per person (round-trip).
+The terminal is served by I-10.
+Bus service between the airport and downtown New Orleans is provided by New Orleans Regional Transit Authority Airport Express Route 202 and Jefferson Transit bus E-2.
+Airport Shuttle has services to most hotels and hostels in the Central Business District of New Orleans.
 The rental car facility is on the south side of the airfield next to the former terminal.